TychoBrouwer/mail-app-flutter/backend/api-spec.md

 3. check if message in local database with uid has the same sequence id
 4. if not, message is moved/deleted/added in the mailbox

-    - fetch 'UID' for 10 at the time until sequence id and uid match
+    - fetch 'UID' for 50 at the time until all sequence id and uid match
-    - if message in local database update the sequence id and remove sequence id\
+        - remove message uids present in the database but not in the fetched list
-        from message in the same mailbox with the same sequence id
+        - update sequence id of messages where the sequence id is different in the fetch
-    - if message not in local database add message to local database
+        - add message uids present in the fetched list but not in the database

 5. always, fetch with 'FLAGS' of all messages in the mailbox to update flags